Get the best Family Violence

 The court may make an interim order if it is satisfied, on the balance of probabilities, that the order is necessary pending a final decision:

-1. to ensure the safety of the affected family member; or
+- To ensure the safety of the affected family member; or

-2. to preserve the property of the affected family member; or
+- To preserve the property of the affected family member; or

-3. to protect an affected family member who is a child who has been subjected to family violence by the respondent.
+- To protect an affected family member who is a child who has been subjected to family violence by the respondent.

 On an application for an interim order, the court does not need to find that family violence has occurred.
 Differently, the test for a final order is whether the court is satisfied that the respondent has committed family violence against the affected family member and is likely to do so again.